remboldt/JasnaJS/README.md

 ### component priority

 Every component without the priority attribute will be assigned a priority of 0.
 Components will get loaded after their assigned priority.
-This way you can load the GUI before more irrelevant background Scripts.
+This way you can load the GUI before different background Scripts.

     <component src="URL" priority="X"></component>